 Fundraising events are often a key component of a nonprofit’s fundraising plan.
-The Association of Fundraising Professionals (AFP) conducted a survey in 2014 about fundraising events, and nearly all the respondents said in a typical year they planned to hold at least one event1, such as a dinner, a gala or a tournament.
-But while events can be a valuable source of donations for a nonprofit, it’s crucial to plan and manage them carefully in order to ensure success.
+The Association of Fundraising Professionals (AFP) conducted a survey in 2014 about fundraising events, and nearly all the respondents said in a typical year they planned to hold at least one event, such as a dinner, a gala, or a tournament.
+But while events can be a valuable source of donations for a nonprofit, it’s crucial to plan and manage them carefully to ensure success.

 Types of Fundraisers

 What type of event should your nonprofit hold?
 Factors to consider include the size and capability of your organization (including staff, volunteer, and board availability), your budget (for upfront costs), and the organization’s past events.
 Do you have a long history of successful events, or is your nonprofit brand-new to fundraisers?

 - Low-Cost and Easy:

 - Bake sale or baking contest

 - 50/50 raffle (make sure your state allows raffles; you may have to use a term other than “raffle”)